shreyasbapat/shreyasbapat/README.md

 I’m also a big advocate for building open and inclusive communities which led me to make the EinsteinPy Project community a better place to be in.
 I like to payback to the society, so I am also contributing to some organisations which work on similar lines.
 When I'm not coding you can find me gazing stars using my telescope 🔭.

 - 😄 My Pronouns: He/Him/His
-- 💬 Ask me about: Python, Golang, Kubernetes, Ceph
+- 💬 Ask me about: Java, Python, Golang, Springboot, Kubernetes, Ceph
-- 📫 How to reach me: [@0xShreyas](https://twitter.com/shreyasb94)
+- 📫 How to reach me: [@shreyasb94](https://twitter.com/shreyasb94)
 - ⚡ Fun fact: 0.1 + 0.2 is not 0.3, its 0.30000000000000004